A Level Economics Course CIE

 • Exchange rates

-• Policies to correct balance of payments disequilibrium
+• Policies to correct imbalances in the current account of the balance of payments

 IA2 Modules